MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

    - Minutes counting
    - Finish tution (per minute count)
    - Mark as paid (Student can not send request until they pay their dues)

+  - **Modification**
+    - select default subject and class of teacher if search has none of it
+    - select item background in Calender
+    - Make responsive